Uphill view of the Tjentište spomenik overlooking the valley.

-Of the four entries submitted, the commission for the monument project was awarded to proposal made by Miodrag Živković & Ranko Radović, who both personally presented their concept to President Josip Tito (Photo 3).
+Of the four entries submitted, the commission for the monument project was awarded to a proposal made by Miodrag Živković & Ranko Radović, who both personally presented their concept to President Josip Tito (Photo 3).
 Work on the project began in 1969, with the entire construction process taking roughly two years (Photo 4).
 The project was completely financed with federal funds from Belgrade.
-In addition, President Josip Tito himself took great interest with all matters of the creation of the Sutjeksa memorial, with the only other Yugoslav memorial it could be said he took greater interest in the construction of was the one at Jasenovac.
+In addition, President Josip Tito himself took great interest in all matters of the creation of the Sutjeksa memorial, with the only other Yugoslav memorial it could be said he took greater interest in the construction of was the one at Jasenovac.
 This expansion project was unveiled to the public on September 5th, 1971, however, despite the unveiling, the monument was not yet fully completed, as work on the structure continued well after the opening ceremony.
 The primary element of this first expansion project was a massive concrete monument designed by Živković, with engineering assistance and intervention by Đorđe Zloković.
-The work consisted of a pair of two massive 19m tall white concrete fractal-walls soaring into the sky at a sharp angle.
+The work consisted of a pair of two massive 19m tall white concrete fractal-walls soaring into the sky at a sharp angle (almost as if defying gravity.
+A hint at their secret "gravity-defying" construction of this work can be faintly seen in Photo 4, where the inner base of the sculpture is created out of a series of tightly arranged concrete honeycomb structures, which appear to taper off in density as it extends higher into the sky.
+This density variation, in part, seems to be what allows it to "float" as it does.
 At the time, this stood as one of the largest and most complex memorial projects in Yugoslavia.

-Photo 3: Tito (far left) examining a model of Sutjeska monument, with Živković on the right
+Photo 3: President Tito (far left) examining a model of Sutjeska monument, with the sculptor Živković on the right [credit: Mus. of Yugo.]

-Photo 4: The Tjentište memorial construction site in 1970
+Photo 4: A view of the Tjentište memorial while it is under construction site in 1970

 Meanwhile, an adjacent secondary memorial project, designed and constructed by Radović in the early 1970s, was a fresco/remembrance museum called 'Spomen-dom' or 'Memorial House'.
 It was officially opened to the public a few years later on July 27th, 1975 near the valley floor just below the fractal-wall monument.
 The frescoes on the interior of the 'Spomen-dom' museum were painted by Croatian artist Krsto Hegedušić with the assistance of historian Dusan Plenča.
-During the Yugoslav-era, this memorial complex was one of the most popular attractions in Bosnia, where students, youth groups, tourists and historians came in the hundreds of thousands from around Yugoslavia, Europe and the world to pay their respects and to learn about the tragic and harrowing events which occurred here.
+Sources place the cost of the entire monument project at around 11.3 million Yugoslav Dinars (roughly 666,000 US dollars in 1971 exchange rates [PDF], which would be worth ~4.2 million in 2019 US dollars).
+During the Yugoslav-era, this monument was considered by many to be the most significant WWII/NOB memorial site in the country, where students, youth groups, tourists and historians came in the hundreds of thousands from across Yugoslavia, Europe and the world to pay their respects and to learn about the tragic and harrowing events which occurred here.
 In addition, there were constructed an additional 79 smaller-scale WWII memorials across forests and mountains of Sutjeska National Park to commemorate the war.

 During the era of Yugoslavia, this was one of the most popular and widely visited WWII memorial sites in the entire country, attracting hundreds of thousands of visitors a year.
 The biggest commemorative gathering at the site occurred in 1983, when it was reported that roughly 150,000 people attended ceremonies for the July 4th 'Fighter's Day' events.
 However, even by this time sources report that interest in Yugoslav Partisan heritage was already waning, as only 10,000 people were reported to have attended the subsequent 1984 July 4th celebrations.
 Then, by 1988 it is reported that the daily Sarajevo newspaper 'Oslobođenje' does not even mention Tjentište in their lists of National Liberation commemoration events.